 So she seek the help of a sorceress.

 Days passed by and the young woman hasn't seen her beloved.
 She waited but he hadn't shown up to visit her.
 Then a heavy rain came that resulted in a flood.
 With the flood water, an earthworm appeared swimming towards her.
 It startled her to see that it seems to know its way.

 "Hurry and bury me into the soil," it said to her.
-"I want to keep watching over you even when I'm gone, and for you to have something to remind you of me."
+"I want to keep watch over you even when I'm gone, and for you to have something to remember me."
 And so she did buried the earthworm into their yard.